ACtink/random-number/README.md

 Usage
 Importing getRandomNumber()
-You can import the getRandomNumber() function from the random-number library into your Node.js application as follows:
+You can import the getRandomNumber() function from the randomnumber library into your Node.js application as follows:

 import {getRandomNumber} from '@anujchopra/randomnumber'